KasperskyLab/Kaspresso/README.md

 #### Stability

 Flakiness in UI tests means that one test can pass 10 times in a row, but breaks on the eleventh attempt.
-The reason for failure is so mysterious and unpredictable, and all of these magic sometimes forces you to cry when nobody sees you.
+The reason for failure is so mysterious and unpredictable, and all of this magic sometimes forces you to cry when nobody sees you.
 Unfortunately, the most popular reason for such behavior is the instability of ui-tests libraries (Espresso and UI Automator). <br>
 **Kaspresso eliminates instability of ui-tests libraries** thanks to DSL wrappers and the new mechanism of interceptors where all failures are caught. <br>
 More detailed info about interceptors is [here](/wiki/03_Kaspresso_configurator.md#kaspresso-interceptors-based-on-kakaokautomator-interceptors) and [here](/wiki/03_Kaspresso_configurator.md#some-words-about-behavior-interceptors).
-Also, [some sweety features](/wiki/04_How_to_write_autotests.md#sweet-additional-features) helping to resolve a lot of typical problems are available in Kaspresso.
+Also, [some sweet features](/wiki/04_How_to_write_autotests.md#sweet-additional-features) helping to resolve a lot of typical problems are available in Kaspresso.

 #### UI-test libraries acceleration

 Shut up and watch the video =)

 ![](https://habrastorage.org/webt/ti/kv/ki/tikvkij1vjesnacrxqm-lk0coly.gif) <br>
-The left video is boosted UI Automator, the right video is default UI Automator.
+The left video is a boosted UI Automator, the right video is a default UI Automator.

 How is it possible?
 Please, review [the short explanation](./wiki/02_Wrapper_over_UiAutomator.md#accelerate-ui-automator).

 #### Interceptors

 We have introduced a mechanism of interceptors giving an ability to catch all actions going to Espresso or UI Automator. <br>
-Thanks to this mechanism, a developer can add additional custom actions to each library operation (a logging, a screenshoting), try to struggle flaky library operations (re-run failed actions, scroll the parent layout, remove the android system dialog) and do other interesting things. <br>
+Thanks to this mechanism, a developer can add additional custom actions to each library operation (a logging, a screenshot), try to overcome flaky library operations (re-run failed actions, scroll the parent layout, remove the android system dialog) and do other interesting things. <br>
 Please, read the [comprehensive manual](/wiki/03_Kaspresso_configurator.md#kaspresso-interceptors-based-on-kakaokautomator-interceptors).

 #### Logging